kkane106/jsCalculator-2/README.md

 [ ]: `=` returns the sum of the current operation

 [ ]: All the necessary calculator buttons are assigned click events which result in some action being performed (be it updating the displayed value, or performing math)

-### Stretch Goals
-[ ]: Handles decimals

-[ ]: Users can enter values/perform math with keyboard input (keypress)